reinhart1010/legal/privacy/psedb/en.md

 However, if you are a parent or legal guardian of a child who wants to use these **Products and/or Services**, you will need to accept these terms on behalf of the child and be responsible on all activities and usage of our **Products and/or Services** through your child's current and/or future user account.

-# A. Introduction
+## A. Introduction

 **PSEDB** is an unofficial database that holds a list of **Registered Electronic System Operators (PSE/ESO)** in the Republic of Indonesia, as first regulated through the **Law by Ministry of Communication and Informatics of Republic of Indonesia No. 5 Year 2020**, originally titled as the law for *Penyelenggara Sistem Elektronik Lingkup Privat*.
 We only collect and process data about the **Electronic System Operators (PSE/ESO)** and their operating **Electronic Systems** as registered through the applicable legal process.

-# B. Copyright Acknowledgement for Sourced Electronic System Operator Data
+## B. Copyright Acknowledgement of Electronic System Operator Data Source

 The data collected and processed on **PSEDB** are directly sourced from the **Government of the Republic of Indonesia** (hereby referred as the **Government**) through the **Ministry of Communication and Informatics of Republic of Indonesia** (*Kementerian Komunikasi dan Informatika Republik Indonesia*).
 Hence, it possible for the sourced data, at any times, to be protected by **Copyright** on behalf of the Government or an appointed Government entity to manage the administration and policing of Electronic Systems through applicable laws.